Delectable Portugal Culinary Tour: Interview with Sofia

-Today's blog features an interview with one of our clients' favorite hostesses, Sofia of our Delectable Portugal cooking vacation.
-Sofia is tour guide, hostess, cooking instructor, and more during this week-long culinary adventure.
+Today’s blog features an interview with one of our clients’ favorite hostesses, Sofia of our Delectable Portugal culinary tour.
+Sofia is tour guide, hostess, cooking instructor, and more during this week-long cooking vacation.
 The secret to her success?
 Understanding the unique mix of old and new that is inherent to Portugal.

 1) When did you become a tour guide, or why did you decide to work in the tourism industry?

 My parents had a inn in a neighborhood close to the Lisbon`s airport, so, dealing with Bed and Breakfast was something I was used to since I was a teenager.
 But my own work in tourism started in 1992 as a national tour guide in Portugal (all over), starting in Lisbon where I was born and raised.
 Then I graduated in tourism management and started with my mother the business in Portel at Refúgio da Vila, in 1999.